-- (i) enter the grant number of the project that is eligible for renewal the project applicant requests to expand on the new project application; - (ii) indicate how the new project application will expand units, beds, services, persons served, or services provided to existing program participants, or in the case of HMIS or SSO-Coordinated Entry projects, how the current activities will be expanded for the CoC's geographic area; and - (iii) ensure the funding request for the expansion grant is within the funding parameters allowed under reallocation, CoC Bonus, or DV Bonus available amounts. - (b) Project applicants may expand an existing renewal project that is not currently dedicated to serving survivors of domestic violence, dating violence, sexual assault, or stalking that meet the definition of homeless (24 CFR 578.3) to dedicate additional beds, units, persons served, or services provided to existing program participants to this population.
+(i) enter the grant number of the eligible renewal project, proposed for expansion, in the new project application;

+(ii) indicate how the new project application will expand units, beds, services, persons served, or services provided to existing program participants, or in the case of HMIS or SSO-CE projects, how the current activities will be expanded for the CoC's geographic area; and

+(iii) ensure the funding request for the expansion grant is within the funding parameters allowed under reallocation, CoC Bonus, or DV Bonus available amounts.

+(b) Project applicants may expand an existing renewal project that is not currently dedicated to serving survivors of domestic violence, dating violence, sexual assault, or stalking that meet the definition of homeless (24 CFR 578.3) to dedicate additional beds, units, persons served, or services provided to existing program participants to this population.

-The new expansion project application must meet the project eligibility and project quality thresholds in Sections V.C.3.b and c of this NOFO.
+The new expansion project application must meet the project eligibility and project quality thresholds in Sections V.C.4.b and c of this NOFO.
 If the new expansion project exceeds the amount of funding available under the reallocation or Bonus processes, HUD will reduce the funding request to the available amount, which could affect the activities of the new expansion project.
 If both the new expansion project and the CoC Program renewal project it expands are conditionally selected for funding, one grant agreement incorporating both approved project applications will be executed.
 If the renewal project application is not conditionally selected for funding, the expansion project application will not be selected.

 To apply for an expansion grant, project applicants must submit separate renewal and new project applications, and both must be ranked by the CoC with unique rank numbers.

-- (7) Consolidation Project.
-Applicants intending to use the consolidation process to combine two or more (but no more than ten) eligible renewal projects (e.g., permanent housing-permanent supportive housing projects) may do so through the renewal project application, including renewing YHDP, and must ensure: - (a) Budget Line Items (BLIs) for the consolidated project application submitted exactly match the sum of the BLIs for each of the individual projects as they appear on the GIW located on HUD's website, or grant agreement as amended; - (b) inclusion of the expiring grant numbers with operating start and end dates for the projects that are consolidating; - (c) current operating end dates must end in CY 2022; - (d) are in good standing with HUD, meaning none of the projects have: - (i) outstanding audit or monitoring findings, - (ii) outstanding obligation to HUD that is in arrears, - (iii) unresolved construction delays, - (iv) a history of poor financial management/drawdown issues, - (v) history of low occupancy levels, or lack experience in administering the project type, or (vi) other capacity issues.
+(7) Consolidation Project.
+Applicants intending to use the consolidation process to combine two or more (but no more than ten) eligible renewal projects (e.g., PH-PSH) may do so through the renewal project application, including renewing YHDP, and must ensure:

+(a) Budget Line Items (BLIs) for the consolidated project application submitted exactly match the sum of the BLIs for each of the individual projects as they appear on the GIW located on HUD's website, or grant agreement as amended;

+(b) inclusion of the expiring grant numbers with period of performance and budget period start and end dates for the projects that are consolidating;

+(c) current period of performance and budget period end dates must end in CY 2023;

+(d) are in good standing with HUD, meaning none of the projects have:

+(i) outstanding audit or monitoring findings,

+(ii) outstanding obligation to HUD that is in arrears,

+(iii) unresolved construction delays,

+(iv) a history of poor financial management/drawdown issues,

+(v) history of low occupancy levels, or lack experience in administering the project type, or

+(vi) other capacity issues.